SalomonBrys/demo-InHeadComposeStyleSheet/README.md

 This demonstrates the use of a Compose StyleSheet directly in the head element rather than being mounted as part of the Compose tree.

+It is a companion project to [Compose-JB issue #1207](https://github.com/JetBrains/compose-jb/issues/1207).

 This demo shows the difference in number of composition between the 2 solutions.
 **Note that composition is slowed down to one pass per second** to make the difference understandable by our primitive eyes &  brains.